 A committee uses transaction type Other when an account payable is no longer owed, a non-exempt loan is forgiven, the outstanding personal expenditure balance on the committee's account summary cannot be reconciled, or if the committee's campaign account balance does not match the cash balance reported in ORESTAR.
-See page 53 and the ORESTAR User's Manual: Transaction Filing for information on how to complete a transaction association.
+See page 58 and the ORESTAR User's Manual: Transaction Filing for information on how to complete a transaction association when using transaction subtype Account Payable Rescinded or Loan Forgiven (Non-Exempt).